Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 processes, but it appears that the unit cost per spacecraft cannot be reduced much further.
-Cubesats have been critical in recent years for lowering the barriers to entry, however they appear to be unable to provide sufficient robustness and mission enabling capability to support more demanding missions.
+CubeSats have been critical in recent years for lowering the barriers to entry, however they appear to be unable to provide sufficient robustness and mission enabling capability to support more demanding missions.
-The goal is to develop OSSAT to fill this gap and deliver microsatellite-class performance for a cubesat price, even when manufacturing in low volumes.
-The aim is to increase the level of integration and robustness over subsequent missions in order to develop a single platform that is affordable for use in vLEO (very low Earth orbit) (low Earth orbit), GEO (Geosynchronous Equatorial Orbit), lunar and interplanetary missions.
+The goal is to develop OSSAT to fill this gap and deliver microsatellite-class performance for a CubeSat price, even when manufacturing in low volumes.
+The aim is to increase the level of integration and robustness over subsequent missions in order to develop a single platform that is affordable for use in vLEO (very Low Earth Orbit), LEO (Low Earth Orbit), GEO (Geosynchronous Equatorial Orbit), Lunar and interplanetary missions.
 OSSAT will be a performant and flexible system that KISPE Space will be able to use to implement some of its own commercial missions; however, simply using it for KISPE Space missions will not result in the desired increase in accessibility to the design, nor stimulate the market.
-Making the OSSAT design open source will maximise access and achieve the wider aims of The Programme.
+Making the OSSAT design open source will maximise access and achieve the wider aims of the Programme.

 ## Introduction to the OBC Development Board